digital-asset/daml/docs/source/daml/intro/7_Composing.rst

 In addition, there are tests in modules ``Test.Intro.Asset``, ``Test.Intro.Asset.Role``, and ``Test.Intro.Asset.Trade``.

-All but the last ``.``-separated segment in module names correspond to paths, and the last one to a file name.
+All but the last ``.``-separated segment in module names correspond to paths relative to the project source directory, and the last one to a file name.
 The folder structure therefore looks like this:

 .. code-block:: none